River Rye, Yorkshire

-The River Rye in the English county of North Yorkshire rises just south of the Cleveland Hills, east of Osmotherley, and flows through Hawnby, Rievaulx, Helmsley, Nunnington, West and East Ness, Butterwick, Brawby, and Ryton, before joining the River Derwent at near Malton.
+The River Rye in the English county of North Yorkshire rises just south of the Cleveland Hills, east of Osmotherley.
+It flows through Ryedale and the communities of Hawnby, Rievaulx, Helmsley, Nunnington, West and East Ness, Butterwick, Brawby, and Ryton, before joining the River Derwent at near Malton.

-The river valley (dale) gave its name to the Ryedale shire district, which extends southwest into the Vale of Pickering along the River Derwent.
+The river valley (dale) gave its name to the Ryedale District, a former shire district that extended southwest into the Vale of Pickering along the River Derwent.
+The district existed from 1974 to 2021, when it was subsumed into the larger North Yorkshire unitary authority.

 River Rye near Nunnington, swollen after heavy rain.

 Course

 Church Bridge at Hawnby crossing the upper reaches of the River Rye.

 The river rises at Rye Head near Snilesworth Lodge on Snilesworth Moor in the Cleveland Hills and collects the River Seph which flows along Bilsdale.
 It passes Rievaulx Abbey and enters the Vale of Pickering at Helmsley.
 In its eastward course from Helmsley, the Rye receives the River Dove from Farndale which has previously added the Hodge Beck from Bransdale.
 Hodge Beck is partly swallowed by the limestone aquifer in Kirkdale and issues again further down the valley.
 Kirkbymoorside is on the River Dove which, like Hodge Beck has a partly subterranean course.
 Rosedale sends down the River Seven which comes by Sinnington to join the Rye.
 The steep-sided Newtondale gives Pickering Beck which joins the Costa Beck before it enters the River Rye just before its mouth into River Derwent.